Skip to main content

 }

-If you already have other MCP servers, add the "shuriken" block inside the existing "mcpServers" object:
+If your config already has other MCP servers or preferences, add the "Shuriken" block inside the existing "mcpServers" object.
+Keep any other configuration (like preferences) as-is:

 claude_desktop_config.json